 Pricing for ubitricity-operated charging stations

 Please note that this pricing page is only valid for pay-as-you-go charging at ubitricity-operated charging stations.
-Prices may vary using the Shell Recharge or other e-mobility apps.
+Prices may vary using the Shell app or other e-mobility apps.
 These prices do not include Shell Recharge rapid charging.
 You can find more info on rapid charging here.

 An electric vehicle is charging at an ubitricity-operated Shell Recharge lamppost bollard charge point, offering fair prices, tariffs and costs on a kWh basis.